Updated: 24th May 2018

 7.4.
 If necessary in connection with legal proceedings or potential legal proceedings;

 7.6.
 We use GOOGLE ANALYTICS to anomalously collect data on your journey to our site and around it.
 We never send personal information to Google.
-The data is transferred outside of the EU but Google are an active member of the Privacy Shield Framework which you can view here:
+The data is transferred outside of the EU but Google are an active member of the Privacy Shield Framework which you can view by clicking on this link:

 8. How you can change permissionsAll emails or other forms of communication directly from us to you will include clear instructions on how to unsubscribe or amend your subscription preferences.
 In addition, if you don't want to be contacted by us anymore you can simply email firstname.lastname@example.org.
 Section 9 below also sets out your other information rights.